How fit should you be. Fitness forecasting into the future.

 EFFECT OF INCREASING STRENGTH

-Your strength is a very powerful predictor of healthy ageing.
+Your strength is also a very powerful predictor of healthy ageing.
 While there is a natural decline as we get older, if we maintain our strength we’re better able to perform everyday activities.
+In fact, that decline is not set in stone!
+Our training can significantly affect our strength and muscle mass as we age.

 Things like easily getting up out of chairs, carrying the groceries and being able to lift the grandkids all require strength.
 Therefore maintaining as much strength as possible as we get older helps us live the latter years to its fullest.